nmyalet90/Al2C-H2X-a-DFT-simulation/README.md

-# Al2C Nanosheet Interactions with H2X Molecules: A DFT Study
+# ⚛️ Al2C Nanosheet Interactions with H2X Molecules: A DFT Study

-This repository contains the input and output files for the Density Functional Theory (DFT) simulations presented in the research article: **"A density functional theory research on the interaction of H2X molecules with the Al2C nanosheet (X = O, S, Se, Te)"** [1].
+This repository contains the input and output files for the Density Functional Theory (DFT) simulations presented in the research article: **"A density functional theory research on the interaction of H2X molecules with the Al2C nanosheet (X = O, S, Se, Te)"**.

-## Project Overview
+## 📖 Project Overview
-The study explores the potential of the 2D material **Al2C** as a catalyst and sensor for hazardous molecules (H2S, H2Se, and H2Te) and water (H2O) [2].
-Using first-principles calculations, we analyzed the adsorption configurations, electronic properties, and dissociation pathways of these molecules on the pristine Al2C nanosheet [2, 5].
+The study explores the potential of the 2D material **Al2C** as a catalyst and sensor for hazardous molecules (H2S, H2Se, and H2Te) and water (H2O) [4].
+Using first-principles calculations, we analyzed the adsorption configurations, electronic properties, and dissociation pathways of these molecules on the pristine Al2C nanosheet [4, 5].

-## Methodology
+## 🛠️ Methodology
-The simulations were performed using the **Vienna Ab initio Simulation Package (VASP)** [3].
+The simulations were performed using the **Vienna Ab initio Simulation Package (VASP)** [1].
 Key technical details include:
-*   **Functional:** Generalized Gradient Approximation (GGA) in the Perdew-Burke-Ernzerhof (PBE) form [3].
+*   **Functional:** GGA-PBE for exchange-correlation energies [1].
-*   **Van der Waals (vdW):** London dispersion forces were accounted for using the **vdW-DF2 (rPW86)** functional [4].
+*   **Van der Waals (vdW):** London dispersion forces were accounted for using the **vdW-DF2 (rPW86)** functional [6].
-*   **Electronic Properties:** The **HSE06** hybrid functional was applied to obtain accurate density of states (DOS) and energy gap calculations [4, 6].
+*   **Electronic Properties:** The **HSE06** hybrid functional was applied to obtain accurate density of states (DOS) and energy gap calculations [6, 7].
-*   **Reaction Pathways:** Minimum energy pathways (MEP) and activation energies for molecular dissociation were calculated using the **Climbing Image Nudged Elastic Band (ciNEB)** method [4, 7].
+*   **Reaction Pathways:** Minimum energy pathways (MEP) were calculated using the **Climbing Image Nudged Elastic Band (ciNEB)** method [6].

-*   **Model:** An orthorhombic supercell with periodic boundary conditions was used to model the Al2C monolayer [8].
+## 📄 DFT Simulation Files
+Each calculation folder contains the standard VASP files required to reproduce the results:

+### 📥 Input Files
+*   **INCAR:** The central control file that contains the tags for the simulation (e.g., electronic minimization algorithms, ionic relaxation steps, and functional settings) [2, 8].
+*   **POSCAR:** Defines the initial atomic structure, including lattice constants and atomic coordinates of the Al2C nanosheet and the H2X molecules [2, 9].
+*   **POTCAR:** Contains the pseudopotentials for each atomic species (Al, C, O, S, Se, Te) [10, 11].
+*   **KPOINTS:** Defines the k-point mesh used for sampling the Brillouin zone [10, 12].

+### 📤 Output Files
+*   **OUTCAR:** A detailed log file of the entire simulation, including total energies, forces acting on ions, and eigenvalues [3, 13].
+*   **CONTCAR:** The final configuration of the atoms after a geometry relaxation, reflecting the optimized adsorption or dissociated state [14, 15].
+*   **DOSCAR:** Contains the data for the Density of States (DOS) used to analyze the electronic property changes [16, 17].
+*   **CHGCAR/WAVECAR:** Files containing the electronic charge density and the converged wavefunctions, respectively [18, 19].

-## Key Findings
+## 🚀 Key Findings
-*   **Preferential Adsorption:** Partial dissociative adsorption (XH-H) is energetically preferred over molecular adsorption for all studied molecules (H2O, H2S, H2Se, and H2Te) [2, 9].
+*   **Preferential Adsorption:** Partial dissociative adsorption (XH-H) is energetically preferred over molecular adsorption for all studied molecules [4, 20].
-*   **Low Activation Barriers:** Dissociation activation energies are remarkably low, ranging from ≈0.1 eV for H2O to just a few meV for the hazardous H2X molecules [2, 10, 11].
+*   **Low Activation Barriers:** Dissociation activation energies are remarkably low, notably for H2S, H2Se, and H2Te [4, 21].
-*   **Sensing Potential:** Adsorption of these molecules significantly increases the energy gap of the Al2C nanosheet (from 1.078 eV up to 1.416 eV), which changes its electrical conductivity and suggests its potential use as a sensor [2, 6, 12].
+*   **Sensing Potential:** Adsorption significantly increases the energy gap of the Al2C nanosheet, suggesting its potential use as a chemical sensor [4, 22].

-## Repository Structure
+## 📂 Repository Structure
-The folders are organized by system and calculation type:
 *   `Pristine_Al2C/`: Optimized structure and DOS of the clean nanosheet.
 *   `Molecular_Adsorption/`: Input/output files for H2O, H2S, H2Se, and H2Te in molecular state.
 *   `Dissociative_Adsorption/`: Calculations for the partially dissociated fragments (XH + H).
-*   `NEB_Calculations/`: Transition state searches and reaction pathways for molecular dissociation.
+*   `NEB_Calculations/`: Transition state searches for molecular dissociation.
 *   `Electronic_Properties/`: HSE06 calculations for DOS and band gap analysis.

-## Citation
+## 📑 Citation
-If you use this data or find the research helpful, please cite the original paper:
+If you use this data or find the research helpful, please cite:
 > Nahuel Moreno Yalet and Víctor A. Ranea.
-"A density functional theory research on the interaction of H2X molecules with the Al2C nanosheet (X = O, S, Se, Te)". *Next Materials* 4 (2024) 100114. https://doi.org/10.1016/j.nxmate.2024.100114
+"A density functional theory research on the interaction of H2X molecules with the Al2C nanosheet (X = O, S, Se, Te)". *Next Materials* 4 (2024) 100114. https://doi.org/10.1016/j.nxmate.2024.100114 [23]

-## Contact
+## 📧 Contact
 **Nahuel Moreno Yalet**
   nmyalet@gmail.com